Date Established: 7/1/1999

 Service Center Management

-Additional funding provided by a department or the university that assists in covering the costs.
+Additional funding provided by a department or the university that assists in covering costs.

 User who is charged at a lower rate or not charged at all.

-Personal property that is expendable and cannot be classified as equipment with a useful life of less than a year.
+Personal property that is expendable with a useful life of less than one year, and that cannot be classified as equipment.

 The amount determined when revenues exceed costs for a given fiscal year.